ZingyTomato/GaanaPy/README.md

 ## 🎧 **Features**

-##### The API can get the following details for a specific track in JSON format (Other Options Include: Albums, Artists, Trending and Playlists):
+##### The API can get the following details for a specific track in JSON format (Other Options Include: Albums, Artists, Trending, New Releases and Playlists):
 - **Track Name**
 - **Track Duration**
 - **Track Artwork**